couchbase/couchbase-elasticsearch-connector/README.md

 Building
 ========

 This module is built using maven.
+It depends on another project which is not in any public maven repositories, see https://github.com/couchbaselabs/couchbase-capi-server and run `mvn install` on that first.

     mvn package